perladvent/perldotcom/content/article/perl-style-use-foreach-loops.md

   }

-A [foreach](https://perldoc.perl.org/perlsyn.html#Foreach-Loops) runs a block of code for each element of a list.
-No big whoop, "perl foreach" continues to be one of the most popular on Google searches for the language. so we thought we'd see what's happened in 20 years.
-I expand on his brief slide that's part of his longer presentation then add a new but experimental feature at the end.
+A [foreach](https://perldoc.perl.org/perlsyn.html#Foreach-Loops) loop runs a block of code for each element of a list.
+No big whoop, "perl foreach" continues to be one of the most popular on Google searches for the language.
+So we thought we'd see what's happened in 20 years.
+I expand on Tom Christiansen's [slide](https://www.perl.com/doc/FMTEYEWTK/style/slide22.html/) that's part of his longer presentation then add a new but experimental feature at the end.

 ## Going through a list